10 Things You Never Knew About ‘Saturday Night Live’

 Saturday Night Live is an amazing sketch show that has started off many legendary comedians’ careers.
 Its also given great social commentary including hilarious parodies of politicians.
-Since it has been on air since the ’70s it has had a long and interesting history.
-So what are some thing you probably never knew about the show?
-Here are ten just to name a few.
+Since it has been on the air since the ’70s it has had a long and interesting history.
+So what are some things you probably never knew about the show?
+Here are 10, just to name a few.

 1. John Mulaney tricked Bill Hader into laughing multiple times